-- 13.1.1 The Committee will meet on a quarterly basis with the Investment Advisors to review and discuss the operation of each Investment Manager's portfolio, including past and future policy decisions.
-The performance of the Investment Managers will be monitored by the Committee on a quarterly basis at the Investment Committee meetings. - 13.1.2 The Committee, in conjunction with the Investment Consultant, will review the allocation of assets between the passive and specialist portfolios, property and other asset classes. - 13.1.3 The appointments of the Investment Managers will be subject to review at the meeting held to consider the performance results from the designated provider.
-The review will be based on the monitoring of the Investment Managers' processes as well as their performance. - 13.1.4 The Investment Managers' appointments, whilst subject to annual monitoring, would generally be reviewed over rolling 3 year periods, in line with their performance benchmarks. - 13.1.5 If an Investment Manager performance prompts concerns then the Committee may ask the manager to come to a meeting for a special review meeting.
+- 13.1 The Committee will meet on a quarterly basis with the Investment Advisors to review and discuss the operation of each investment manager'(s) portfolio, including past and future policy decisions.
+The performance of the investment manager(s) will be monitored by the Committee on a quarterly basis at the Investment Committee meetings. - 13.2 The Committee, in conjunction with the Investment Consultant, will review the allocation of assets between the passive and specialist portfolios, property and other asset classes. - 13.3 The appointments of the investment manager(s) will be subject to review at the meeting held to consider the performance results from the designated provider.
+The review will be based on the monitoring of the Investment manager(s) processes as well as their performance. - 13.4 The investment manager(s) appointments, whilst subject to annual monitoring, would generally be reviewed over rolling 3 year periods, in line with their performance benchmarks. - 13.5 If an investment manager(s) performance prompts concerns then the Committee may ask the manager(s) to come to a meeting for a special review meeting.